Blog: Stockwell & Company

 Stockwell & Company never manufactured any gold or silver items, and never made watch cases or assembled watches.
 Watches are often advertised with the description saying something like this example; The movement is Swiss and the case is silver, the watch was assembled and made by George Stockwell for Stockwell and Co Ltd in 1914.
-This error is caused by the mistake of calling the sponsor's mark a ‘maker's mark’, which naturally leads to the assumption that it identifies who actually made the item, which is often far from the truth.
-Watch cases such as this one were made in Switzerland, but not by, or for, George Stockwell, but the cases were stamped with Stockwell & Company's registered sponsor's mark before being sent in to a British assay office to be hallmarked.
+This error is caused by the mistake of calling the sponsor's mark a ‘maker's mark’, which leads to the maker's mark fallacy, the false assumption that the mark identifies who actually made the item, which is often far from the truth.
+Watch cases made in Switzerland were stamped with Stockwell & Company's registered sponsor's mark before being sent in to a British assay office to be hallmarked.

 Origins of Stockwell & Company

 Stockwell & Company was founded in 1878 by Henry Stockwell.
 In 1900 the firm was incorporated as a limited liability company Stockwell & Co.
 Ltd. George Stockwell was a nephew of Henry Stockwell.
 George had over twelve years experience when he succeeded Henry Stockwell to the management of the company.